tcfev/Fordem/README.md

 # fuerdem

-# Our Values / principles (also for moderation etc.)
+Our Values / principles (also for moderation etc.): https://github.com/tcfev/fuerDem/issues/57